Nicole Audrey Spector

 The American Foundation for Suicide Prevention has annual "Out of the Darkness" walks to raise awareness and to remember those we've lost to suicide.
 A lot of loss survivors and people with lived experience walk, but we also see people who haven't been affected by suicide come out to support people.
 That solidarity: "I see you, I hear you, and I'm with you" is enormously powerful and helps to reduce the stigma around suicide.

-If you or someone you know is having a crisis, please reach out to the Suicide Prevention Lifeline at 800-273-8255.
+If you or someone you know is having a mental health crisis, please call or text the Suicide and Crisis Lifeline at 988.

 - New antidepressants can lift depression and suicidal thoughts fast ... ›

 - Pandemic Unveils Growing Suicide Crisis for Communities of Color ›

 - Why Do People Commit Suicide?
 Mental Illness Isn't the Only Cause ... ›

 - Surviving National Suicide Prevention Month After Losing My Son ... ›

 - Pandemic Unveils Growing Suicide Crisis for Communities of Color - HealthyWomen ›